carms-ng/pathwaves/content/home/home.en.md

     scan open to anyone operating in Canada’s music industry.
 Its intent is to listen to a diversity of perspectives on the industry, especially as they pertain to digital tools and services.
-The survey results will inform the issues tackled during the Incubator and the outcomes which will be shared with the public.
+The survey results will inform the topics tackled during the Incubator and the outcomes which will be shared with the public.
   descriptionRight: "Those active in the Canadian music industry, working in all
     genres, from all geographies, of all origins, at all stages of their careers